-At the balance sheet date the Group had a bank overdraft facility of £600,000 with Barclays Bank Plc, secured by a fixed charge over the book debts and property of the Group and a floating charge over all other assets of the Group.
+At the balance sheet date the Group had a bank overdraft facility of £250,000 and a term loan of £298,142 with Barclays Bank Plc, secured by a fixed charge over the book debts and property of the Group and a floating charge over all other assets of the Group.
 The directors have provided limited guarantees.
 Please see Note 21 for further details.

-For the purpose of the cash flow statement, cash and cash equivalents comprise the following at 31 December 2015:
+For the purpose of the cash flow statement, cash and cash equivalents comprise the following at 31 December 2016: